FreeClimbAPI/Node-Stream-A-Recording-Tutorial/README.md

 # Node - Stream a Recording Tutorial

-This project serves as a guide to help you build an application with Persephony.
+This project serves as a guide to help you build an application with FreeClimb.
 Specifically, the project will:

-- Create a file stream of a recorded file made by persephony.
-Recordings are created when calls send a PerCL command to persephony to record.
+- Create a file stream of a recorded file made by FreeClimb.
+Recordings are created when calls send a PerCL command to FreeClimb to record.
 They can be seen in the recordings tab in the dashboard.

-## Setting up your new app within your Persephony account
+## Setting up your new app within your FreeClimb account

-To get started using a persephony account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).
+To get started using a FreeClimb account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).

 ## Setting up the Tutorial